Glossary term

 traceability

-The ability to follow and substantiate products, materials, actors, processes, or claims through defined supply-chain or value-chain stages.
+The ability to follow and substantiate a product, material, actor, process, claim, or data point through defined supply-chain or lifecycle stages.

 What does traceability mean?

-Traceability is the ability to follow and substantiate a product, material, component, actor, process, or claim through defined stages of a supply chain or value chain.
-It is related to transparency, provenance, chain of custody, supplier mapping, and audit trails, but it is not identical to any of them.
+Traceability is often used as a broad trust word, but the useful question is narrower: can the object or claim be followed and substantiated through defined stages?
+It is related to transparency, provenance, chain of custody, audit trails, mass balance, identity preservation, and blockchain systems, but it is not identical to any one of them.

 Short version

-Traceability is the ability to follow and substantiate links across a chain.
-It is not the same as transparency, provenance, chain of custody, supplier mapping, auditability, or blockchain, although each can support or depend on traceability.
+Traceability is the ability to follow and substantiate an object or claim through defined stages.
+It is not the same as transparency, supplier mapping, blockchain use, or public disclosure.

 Minespider working definition

-Traceability is the ability to follow and substantiate a product, material, component, actor, process, or claim through defined stages of a supply chain or value chain.
-It depends on identifiers, records, and evidence that connect what happened, where it happened, who was involved, and which product, material, or claim was affected.
-Traceability is not the same as transparency: traceability is the capability to follow and verify links; transparency is the decision to disclose information to others.
+Traceability is the ability to follow and substantiate a product, material, component, actor, process, or claim through defined stages of a supply chain or value chain using identifiers, records, and evidence.
+It is not the same as transparency: disclosure is only useful when the underlying path can be substantiated.

 Common boundary mistakes